ZiyiHuang0708/SourceID-NMF/README.md

 Input: The input count table containing sources and sinks (M by N). where M is the number samples and N is the number of taxa.
 Row names are the sample ids ('SampleID').
 Column names are the taxa ids.
 Every consecutive column contains read counts for each sample.

-The specific count table case is shown below:
+The specific input table case is shown below:

 | | D1 | D2 | D3 | ... | D27 | D28 |
 | ------------- | ------------- |------------- |------------- |------------- |------------- |------------- |